PaulRodriguezAsihama/NcryptedSeismic/README.md

+# NcryptoSeismic
-# Seismic AI & Blockchain Scaffold
+#Seismic AI & Blockchain

 This project aims to automate the detection of faults and other seismic attributes using Artificial Intelligence, starting with Neural Networks.
 The workflow integrates seismic data (such as SEG-Y files) and leverages blockchain technology to encrypt and control access to these sensitive datasets.
+We used the Lisk scaffold version to deploy and test the initial contract, Zama for secure encryption of SGY files, and IA for initial fault detection.

 ## Main Features